Billy Vera: 1970s thru 1990s

 The 1970s were a slow period for Vera.
-In 1977 he issued a solo album called Out of the Darkness in the US, and as Private Clown in the UK.
+In 1977, he issued a solo album called Out of the Darkness in the US, and as Private Clown in the UK.
 It failed to have an impact in either country.
 1979 began with his song "I Really Got the Feeling", a number 1 hit for Dolly Parton.
 During that decade he served as conductor for many oldies acts, including the Shirelles and Ronnie Spector as well as fronting the band at the 1972 Reunion concert of Dion & the Belmonts.
 Before moving to Los Angeles in 1979, he played many New York area clubs with his band, which included Ben Beckley on drums, Micheal Montecalvo on drums, Tommy Wolk on bass, John Levanthal on guitar, and Joe Renda on keyboards.

 Living in Los Angeles and writing songs for Warner Bros.
 Records, Vera and his old friend, bass player Chuck Fiore, decided to put together a band to play the local club scene.
 Modeling their band on Ray Charles's 1950s band, The Beaters were born.
 They featured a horn section, as well as a pedal steel guitar, along with drums, piano, Fiore's bass, and Vera on guitar and vocals.
-As a result of the buzz the band generated from their now-legendary Monday midnight shows at the Troubadour, they were offered a recording contract by Alfa Records, a major Japanese record company that had recently opened an American office in Los Angeles.
+As a result of the buzz the band generated from their Monday midnight shows at the Troubadour, they were offered a recording contract by Alfa Records, a major Japanese record company that had recently opened an American office in Los Angeles.
 They recorded the band live, at the Roxy (video was produced by Paul Flattery and directed by Bruce Gowers), calling the album Billy & The Beaters.
 The 1981 album yielded the minor hits "I Can Take Care of Myself", which reached number 39 on the Billboard Hot 100 in the US, and "At This Moment", which (initially) charted at number 79.
 Both songs were credited to Billy & The Beaters.

 The following year, Vera recorded a self-titled solo album, with instrumentation by The Muscle Shoals Sound Rhythm Section and produced by Jerry Wexler.
 However, Vera's record deal evaporated almost immediately upon the album's release, as Alfa Records closed its U.S. offices in July 1982.
 The Billy Vera album spun off no hits, and failed to chart.
 A small-label album release from 1983, The Mystic Sound of Billy Vera, similarly met with little commercial success.